johniversontalosig-source/demo-repo/README.md

-# demo-repo
+# Demo-Repo
-this is a sample Demo for GitHub Repositories
+This is a sample Demo for GitHub Repositories
 <br>
-sample
+Sample